absDL/absDL.github.io/README.md

 Most of them were crudely optimized for the Technion ultracold fermions lab apparatus and will require some tunning to fit other use-cases.
 We encourage you to share your insights!

-absDNN repository is provided and maintained by Yoav Sagi’s [ultracold fermions research group](https://phsites.technion.ac.il/sagi/) from the Technion – Israel Institute of Technology.
+absDL repository is provided and maintained by Yoav Sagi’s [ultracold fermions research group](https://phsites.technion.ac.il/sagi/) from the Technion – Israel Institute of Technology.
 You are very welcome to use and contribute to it!

 ## Environment: